 Max Records gives one of the best performances of the year in the creepy and darkly funny I Am Not A Serial Killer.

 He manages to be charming, yet absolutely terrifying without so much of a vocal inflection or aggressive gestures.
-His performance is so nuanced, without feeling withdrawn.
+His performance is so subtle, without feeling withdrawn.
 He gets you on his side and then gets your sympathy.
-He is the movie and the movie is him.
+He is the foundation of the movie.

 Throughout, we find snippets of humanity in John’s struggle with his condition.
 He may be the first self-aware sociopath committed to film.
 Because of his understanding of his condition, John has an internal conflict to both fight and give into his urges.
 At one point John says emotionally, “People are afraid of things, but they’re never afraid of their own actions.”
 He fears that he is fated to hurt someone.
 It’s a usual point of conversation with his therapist who points out that his tendencies are predictors, not destiny.